cirrusidentity/ssp-proxy-tutorial/2_IdP_Setup/README.md

 in the tutorial is used for IdPs you trust.
 Similarily the `saml20-sp-remote.php` contains Service Providers you trust.

-Edit the `saml2-idp-hosted.php` file and
+Edit the `saml2-idp-hosted.php` file (it is in the idp/metadata directory) and

 * set `auth` to the name of the authsource you created earlier
 * Enable sha256 for `signature.algorithm`